-How do I apply for Guardianship in Brooklyn and do I need a Brooklyn Guardianship Attorney to help me do it?
+How do I Apply for Guardianship in Brooklyn and do I need a Brooklyn Guardianship Attorney to Help Me?

 Before you apply for adult guardianship in Brooklyn, New York, review the Kings County Guardianship website and consider whether you want to retain a Brooklyn guardianship attorney.
 Click Here to visit the Brooklyn Guardianship Website.
 This website contains useful information and some frequently asked questions.
 Adult guardianship pursuant to Article 81 of the New York Mental Hygiene Law is typically obtained with the help of a Brooklyn guardianship attorney.